dissyulina/shoesandmore/README.md

 <br/>

-### **AWS Bucket Creation**
+### **C. AWS Bucket Creation**
-All static and media files in this project are storeed in Amazon Web Services S3 bucket (https://aws.amazon.com/) which is a cloud based storage service.
+All static and media files in this project are stored in [Amazon Web Services S3 bucket](https://aws.amazon.com/) which is a cloud based storage service.
 You can create your own bucket by following these steps:
 1. Go to [Amazon Web Service website](https://aws.amazon.com/) and click on Create An AWS Account, or login if you already have an account.
 2. Login to your new account, go to AWS Management Console and find service S3.
 Click on Create Bucket.
    - Give it a name (I recommend naming your bucket to match the Heroku app name), and choose region closest to you.